Allen-Tildesley/examples/python_examples/GUIDE.md

 Now we compare EOS data with typical test runs of our programs.
-The results in the following table use the same run lengths as for the Fortran examples, and default parameters otherwise.
+The results in the following table use the same run lengths as for the Fortran examples (i.e. longer than the default value in the program), and default parameters otherwise.
 Numbers in parentheses (here and in the following tables) indicate errors in the last quoted digit, estimated from block averages.
 Results without error estimates are fixed (such as the temperature or density) or conserved.